cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 The second plural selection format accepted is using the built-in capabilities of Gettext.
-In this case, plurals will be stored in the ``.po`` file by creating a separate message translation line per plural form
+In this case, plurals will be stored in the ``.po`` file by creating a separate message translation line per plural form:

 .. code-block:: pot

-    msgid "One file removed" # One message identifier for singular msgid_plural "{0} files removed" # Another one for plural msgstr[0] "Un fichero eliminado" # Translation in singular msgstr[1] "{0} ficheros eliminados" # Translation in plural
+    # One message identifier for singular
+    msgid "One file removed"
+    # Another one for plural
+    msgid_plural "{0} files removed"
+    # Translation in singular
+    msgstr[0] "Un fichero eliminado"
+    # Translation in plural
+    msgstr[1] "{0} ficheros eliminados"

 When using this other format, you are required to use another translation function::